savonet/ocaml-gstreamer/README.md

 ocaml-gstreamer
 ==========

-ocaml-gstreamer is an OCaml interface for the GStreamer Multimedia framework.
+OCaml interface for the GStreamer Multimedia framework.

 Prerequisites
 -------------